microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom/_index.md

 ![Screenshot of Azure Portal showing Azure Arc-enabled servers](./01.png)

-The custom configurations needs to be authored from a machine running the target operating system for the configurations, meaning we will need 1 Windows machine and 1 Linux machine for the authoring process.
+The custom configurations are written using PowerShell Desired State Configuration (DSC), and needs to be authored from a machine running the target operating system for the configurations.
+We will need 1 Windows machine and 1 Linux machine for the authoring process, as this scenario will show-case custom configurations for both operating systems.
 After the configurations has been authored and published into your Azure environment, they can be assigned to any Linux or Windows Azure Arc-enabled server in your environment.
 This scenario will assign it to the resource group ArcBox is deployed to.

-## Base requirements
+## Base requirements - configuration authoring

 Operating systems: